 You may get the error above or a similar one if you attempt to set up a database with existing data.
 Do not use existing database to avoid data loss.
 To resolve this error, change the "Database Name" to another name.
 E.g. jwdb2, etc.

-You may get the error above if Joget fails to connect to the database.
-Check your connection parameters and try again.
+You may get the error above if Joget fails to connect to the database due to failed authentication.
+Check your database connection parameters and try again.

-You may get the Error initializing WebApplicationContext after successful set up of database and usage of Joget subsequent.
-You will need to check your database connectivity from the app server to the database server.
-Your database server may not be available too.
+You may get an Error initializing WebApplicationContext after successful set up of database.
+In this scenario, you will need to check your database connectivity from the app server to the database server.